Chemistry (CHEM)

 (3 Credits, Fall/Spring)

 A thorough study of the fundamentals and principles of chemistry.
 This course is designed for students majoring in chemistry, pre-medicine, pre-dentistry, engineering, or science.
 The lecture and laboratory will cover solutions, kinetics, equilibrium, acid/base reactions, thermochemistry, and electrochemistry.
-PREREQ: CHEM 111, and MATH 143 or MATH 147.
+PREREQ: CHEM 111 with a grade of C or higher.
 COREQ: CHEM 112L.
+(3 lecture hours, 0 lab hours, 3 credits)

 (2 Credits, Fall/Spring)

-This is the required lab accompanying CHEM 112, which is a thorough study of the fundamentals and principles of chemistry.
+This required lab accompanies CHEM 112, which is a thorough study of the fundamentals and principles of chemistry.
 This course is designed for students majoring in chemistry, pre-medicine, pre-dentistry, engineering, or science.
 The lecture and laboratory will cover solutions, kinetics, equilibrium, acid/base reactions, thermochemistry, and electrochemistry.
-PREREQ: CHEM 111, and MATH 143 or MATH 147.
+PREREQ: CHEM 111 with a grade of C or higher.
 COREQ: CHEM 112.
+(0 lecture hours, 6 lab hours, 2 credits)

 CHEM 190 Math Skills for Chemistry